arafam/MyMiniGame/README.md

-Simple mini game for js class.
+Simple mini game for js class by Arafa